 Plot Complexity: moderately complex

-Character Development: well-developed evolving characters
+Character Development: well-drawn, evolving characters

 Slide 1